DataJuggler/DataTier.Net/README.md

 DataTier.Net is an all stored procedure alternative to Entity Framework.

+After cloning, Rebuild the entire solution.
+You may need to set DataTier.Net.Client project as the Startup Project:
+DataTier.Net\DataTier.Net\Client

 Please visit my YouTube channel to see the latest videos on DataTier.Net.

 <a href='https://www.youtube.com/channel/UCaw0joqvisKr3lYJ9Pd2vHA'>Data Juggler on YouTube<a/>